FawazQutami/Survival-Analysis/README.md

 # Code written in R
-This code favours readability and ease of understanding over speed and robustness and is meant to be used as either a research tool or a study guide for anyone interested in learning about Survival Analysis.
+This code is meant to be used as either a research tool or a study guide for anyone interested in learning about Survival Analysis.